chainguard-dev/edu/content/chainguard/chainguard-images/using-the-image-diff-api.md

 }
 ```

-In this example output, the list of `added` packages include things like `bash` and other helpful utilities that are packaged in the nginx development image.
-If there are any vulnerabilities detected in an image they will be listed in that section of the output.
+In this example output, the list of `added` packages include things like `bash` and other helpful utilities that are packaged in the nginx development Image.
+If there are any vulnerabilities detected in an Image they will be listed in that section of the output.

 ## Making a Request Programmatically to the Diff API Using Go

 If you would like to query the Diff API programmatically, there is an example Go application hosted in our [platform-examples](https://github.com/chainguard-dev/platform-examples/tree/main/image-diff) GitHub repository.
 The example uses the [Chainguard SDK](https://pkg.go.dev/chainguard.dev/sdk) and is a good way to learn how to interact with the API through a declarative approach.

 Clone the repository, or copy the code manually.
-Again we're using the `cgr.dev/chainguard/nginx` image as an example:
+Again we're using the `cgr.dev/chainguard/nginx` Image as an example:

 ```sh
 git clone https://github.com/chainguard-dev/platform-examples